Robo3D/User-Manuals/docs/source/R1Plus/getting-started/index.rst

 The Robo R1+ Plus comes with an SD Card.
 On this is the software required to run the Robo R1+ Plus.
 Take these steps to install and connect your printer.

-1. Plug SD Card into your computer.
+1.Plug SD Card into your computer.
 2. Click on the Windows or Mac folder depending on which operating system you have.
 3. Choose MatterControl setup to begin installing MatterControl Software on your computer.